paulgovan/AutoDeskR/README.md

     scope = "data:read data:write")
 ```

 AutoDesk requires that the urn of the file be Base-64 encoded.
-Fortunately, the `jsonlite` package has a nifty function for encoding a urn.
+Fortunately, the `jsonlite` package has a nifty function for encoding the urn.

 ```
 myURN <- jsonlite::base64_enc(Sys.getenv("urn"))